Bharukhera

 Bharu Khera, also known as Bharukhera, is a village in Dabwali Tehsil in Sirsa District of Haryana State, India.
 It belongs to Hisar Division.

 It is located 61 km towards west from District headquarters Sirsa.

+There is Savitri Bai Phule Library which was established in the year 2019.
+It was inaugurated by the then Deputy Commissioner Shri Ashok Ji Garg.
+It is a public library which provides free education to children.

 Bharu Khera is a midsized village located in the district of Sirsa in the state of Haryana in India.
 It has a population of about 2184 persons living in around 365 households.